f5devcentral/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 |

-Copy the UID of the the **student-ce-site** token and paste if somewhere you can reference later (word, notepad etc).
+Copy the UID of the the **student-ce-site** token and paste it somewhere you can reference later (word, notepad etc).

 |